Azure/Azure-Sentinel/DataConnectors/GithubFunction/readme.md

    ```
    **Note: For a `TimerTrigger` to work, you provide a schedule in the form of a [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression)(See the link for full details).
 A cron expression is a string with 6 separate expressions which represent a given schedule via patterns.
 The pattern we use to represent every 5 minutes is `0 */5 * * * *`.
 This, in plain text, means: "When seconds is equal to 0, minutes is divisible by 5, for any hour, day of the month, month, day of the week, or year".**

-9. Once Azure Function App is deployed
+8. Once Azure Function App is deployed
 	 ```
 	a.
 Go to `githublogs<<uniqueid>>`
 	b.
 Click on "Advanced Tools" under Development Tools
 	c.
 Click on Go --> You will be redirected to Web App --> Check Temp folder path.
 	d.
-Sometimes it will be C:\local\Temp\ or D:\local\Temp\.
+It can be either C:\local\Temp\ or D:\local\Temp\.
 	 ```
-10. After finding Temp folder path
+9. After finding Temp folder path
 	```
 	a.
 Go to `githublogs<<uniqueid>>`
 	b.
 Click on "Configuration" under Settings